chelseavalentine/Notes/site-reliability/sre-10.md

   - canaries: first stage of a rollout, which includes observing how the new version performs on a subset of the machines
   - gradual rollouts example: invite system for a
 * feature flag frameworks

+## Ch 29: Dealing with interrupts

+### Managing operational load

+* __operational load__: the work that must be done to maintain the system in a functional state
+  - falls into 3 general categories: pages, tickets, & ongoing operational activities
+    + __pages__: production alerts, triggered in response to production emergencies
+    + __tickets__: customer requests that require you to take an action
+    + __ongoing operational responsibilities__/toil: team-owned code, flag rollouts, responses to ad hoc, time-sensitive questions from customers